newrelic/developer-website/README.md

 1. **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into your new site’s directory and start it up!

     ```shell
     cd developer-website/